SimDrone/aiffel_explorations/README.md

 # aiffel_explorations
-Aiffel(A.I institution) exploration assignments are going to be uploaded.\n All images used in the codes are from "Pixabay".
+Aiffel(A.I institution) exploration assignments are going to be uploaded.

+All images used in the codes are from "Pixabay".